NicholasSebastian/nicola-store/web/README.md

 # TO DO LIST

 - Payment System
-  - When a user checks-out, a new entry in the Sanity is created with status 'Waiting for Payment'. (+ Line Message)
+  - When a user checks-out, a new entry in Sanity is created with status 'Waiting for Payment'. (+ Line Message)
   - The user has to submit their 'Bukti Pembayaran' to a form in a page.
   - This 'Bukti Pembayaran' is sent to our Email and Line.
   - We are to manually update the row's status in the Sanity to 'Processing'.
   - Once the product has arrived at the customer, we manually update the status to 'Finished'.

 - Account's past orders page.

-- Sync Shopping Bag to database.

 know yourself.